apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Describes parameters that users are prohibited from modifying.</p>
+<p>Describes parameters that are prohibited to do any modifications.</p>
 </td>
 </tr>
 <tr>